A New Copy of the Covenant

 say, But even today their faces are still veiled

-when it comes to the word of God
+when it comes to the word of God.
+They can't

 see the truth of God in Jesus Christ.
 They still have